Blood Transfusions for People with Cancer

 Different medicines can be used to help with low platelets depending on the cause of the low platelets.

-Cryoprecipitate (CRY-o-pre-SIP-ih-tate) is the name given to the small fraction of plasma that separates out (precipitates) when plasma is frozen and then thawed in the refrigerator.
+Cryoprecipitate, or "cryo," is the name given to the small fraction of plasma that separates out (precipitates) when plasma is frozen and then thawed in the refrigerator.
 It has several of the clotting factors found in plasma, but they are concentrated in a smaller amount of liquid.
-A unit of whole blood has only a small amount of cryoprecipitate, so about 8 to 10 units of cryoprecipitate (from different donors) are pooled together for one transfusion.
+A unit of whole blood has only a small amount of cryoprecipitate, so about 8 to 10 units (from different donors) are pooled together for one transfusion.

 When cryoprecipitate transfusions are used